-The exhaust gas may contain some unburned gas fuel due to malfunction.
-The design of the exhaust gas system must be such that gas fuel cannot accumulate anywhere in the system.
-Precautions must be taken to prevent that an exhaust gas explosion causes damages to equipment and personnel in close vicinity.
+The exhaust gas can contain some unburned gas fuel due to malfunction.
+The design of the exhaust gas system must ensure that gas fuel cannot accumulate anywhere in the system.
+Precautions must be taken to prevent an exhaust gas explosion damaging equipment and personnel in close vicinity.